 - Pinene, which smells like (and is found in) pine resin, and studies suggest it may promote sleep.

-The Entourage EffectWe’ve already established that each of the chemicals in full-spectrum CBD oils and CBD edibles could have its own positive effect on you.
+The Entourage EffectWe’ve already established that each of the chemicals in full-spectrum Hemp oils and Hemp edibles could have its own positive effect on you.
 However, did you know that they also boost each other’s effects?
 That’s right, the cannabinoids, the terpenes, and all the other phytochemicals enhance each other’s effect.
 This creates a domino effect within your endocannabinoid system (ECS).
 Your ECS is the system that responds to cannabinoids.
 You make some cannabinoids yourself, and just like taking a multivitamin, supplementing those cannabinoids with some from the hemp plant can keep your whole system in balance, a state called homeostasis.
-The entourage effect boosts your journey towards homeostasis, which is why many users always choose full-spectrum CBD oil and products as this is their goal.
+The entourage effect boosts your journey towards homeostasis, which is why many users always choose full-spectrum Hemp oil and products as this is their goal.
 Current studies suggest that combining terpenes and cannabinoids could be key in developing new treatments for managing mood disorders.
 Always buy from a supplier that has their products tested by an independent laboratory.
 This guarantees quality and a low level of THC.
-Look for great reviews from other consumers, and if you’re not sure which type of CBD is right for you, get in touch with an expert team who can set your mind at rest about any CBD questions you might have.
+Look for great reviews from other consumers, and if you’re not sure which type of Hemp is right for you, get in touch with an expert team who can set your mind at rest about any Hemp questions you might have.

-The Basics of CBD
+The Basics of Hemp

-How Is CBD Made?
+How Is Hemp Made?

 Carbon Dioxide (CO2)

-One of the most practical extraction methods for CBD extracts requires the use of CO2.
+One of the most practical extraction methods for Hemp extracts requires the use of CO2.
 This process takes advantage of CO2’s unique characteristics that enable it to function in liquid, solid, and gas states of matter.
 This process starts with a solid piece of CO2.
 That block of CO2 gets put in a second container containing cannabis materials.
 The container is then kept at a specific pressure to force the CO2 into a fluid-like state.
 Once it reaches that state, it begins to absorb the particles of the plant.
 Lastly, the new CO2-cannabinoid blend is pumped into another container where the CO2 is changed to a gas state, leaving behind a flavorful extract.

 - Isopropyl alcohol

-Though the process works much like the CO2 extraction, liquid solvent extraction is a more economical, more accessible way to extract CBD oil; however, it has downsides.
+Though the process works much like the CO2 extraction, liquid solvent extraction is a more economical, more accessible way to extract Hemp oil; however, it has downsides.
 Some solvents may carry pollutants and chlorophyll from the hemp plant, which can give the final oil a greenish tint and an earthy, bitter taste.

-Oil infusion is one of the most straightforward, most ancient techniques for collecting CBD oil.
+Oil infusion is one of the most straightforward, most ancient techniques for collecting Hemp oil.
 In fact, many home growers and manufacturers still use this method today.
 However, it does come with its disadvantages.

 Before the oil infusion process starts, the plant materials are decarboxylated or heated to a specific temperature to stimulate the particles.
 The mixture is then added to olive oil or similar carrier oil and again heated at 100 C for a couple of hours.
-One of the primary downsides is that olive oil can't evaporate out of the CBD oil, so manufacturers have to use a lot of oil to get the same effect.
+One of the primary downsides is that olive oil can't evaporate out of the Hemp oil, so manufacturers have to use a lot of oil to get the same effect.

 Once the oil is extracted, it is mixed with 200-proof alcohol and frozen overnight.
 The next morning, the new blend is run through a filter, eliminating the fats and other substances.
-When the oil reaches the optimal quality, it's heated to the boiling point of alcohol (which is considerably lower than that of CBD oil) and steam off the alcohol.
+When the oil reaches the optimal quality, it's heated to the boiling point of alcohol (which is considerably lower than that of Hemp oil) and steam off the alcohol.

-CBD Industry Standards
+Hemp Industry Standards

-Organizations, such as the Foundation of Cannabis Unified Standards ( FOCUS) and American Society for Testing and Materials (ASTM), operate on devising conclusive standards for the CBD industry.
+Organizations, such as the Foundation of Cannabis Unified Standards ( FOCUS) and American Society for Testing and Materials (ASTM), operate on devising conclusive standards for the Hemp industry.
 These standards include farming, extraction, lab conditions, safety, transparency, and more.
 As more and more states legalize cannabis products, we’ll likely see more sets of standards adopted in the future.

 With more individual growing awareness of its benefits, the popularity of plant-based products is greater than ever.
-If you're reading this, then you too have been asking yourself, how long do CBD effects last and how long it stays in your system?
+If you're reading this, then you too have been asking yourself, how long do Hemp effects last and how long it stays in your system?
 The answer is - it depends.

-How Long Does CBD Stay in Your System?
+How Long Does Hemp Stay in Your System?

 Consumption method plays a significant role in determining how long it will take for you to feel the effects and how long they will last.

 Ingestion is the most common method out there.
 Those are your edibles, candies, gummies.
 While edibles are the most enjoyable method to add the compound into your routine, it's not necessarily the most effective for those who want to feel the effects as quickly as possible.
-Eating and swallowing the CBD molecules prevent it from accessing the bloodstream right away, sending it first through the digestive region and the liver, where it is broken down before eventually entering the bloodstream.
+Eating and swallowing the Hemp molecules prevent it from accessing the bloodstream right away, sending it first through the digestive region and the liver, where it is broken down before eventually entering the bloodstream.

 Utilizing this method leads to higher bioavailability compared to oral ingestion.
-When taken sublingually, CBD is transferred directly to the bloodstream via the mucous membranes in the mouth, completely detouring the digestive tract and liver where it would be broken down.
+When taken sublingually, Hemp is transferred directly to the bloodstream via the mucous membranes in the mouth, completely detouring the digestive tract and liver where it would be broken down.

-How Long Does CBD Stay in Your System?
+How Long Does Hemp Stay in Your System?

 As is the case with many supplements and medications, traces usually remain in the blood and other bodily fluids long after the effects lift.
-On average, it takes 5 days (120 hours) for CBD to exit the body entirely.
+On average, it takes 5 days (120 hours) for Hemp to exit the body entirely.
 However, small dosages may take as little as 2 days, while heavier concentrations can take up to 10 days.

-Does CBD Show Up on a Drug Test?
+Does Hemp Show Up on a Drug Test?

-Looking for More Quality CBD Products
+Looking for More Quality Hemp Products

-Hemp Extract and CBD: Different Uses
+Hemp Extract and Hemp: Different Uses

 Hemp seed oil, on the other hand, is derived from the seed of the cannabis plant and has high nutritious value.
-Unlike CBD oil, it’s been on the shelves of many food stores for as long as we can remember and is even deemed a superfood by many.
+Unlike Hemp oil, it’s been on the shelves of many food stores for as long as we can remember and is even deemed a superfood by many.